DPPIN: A Biological Repository of Dynamic Protein-Protein Interaction Network Data: Experiments

-The goal of the proximity tracking is to monitor what are important nodes towards the selected interest node at each observed timestamp, and how the ranking of these important nodes changes as time evolves.
-Here, we use the proximity tracking method~\cite{DBLP:conf/sdm/TongPYF08} and report the top-10 most similar proteins to the query protein YDR377W at two timestamps $t=25$ and $t=35$ in \name-Babu dynamic network dataset.
+The goal of proximity tracking is to monitor important nodes towards the selected interest node at each observed timestamp and how the ranking of these important nodes changes as time evolves.

+Here, we use the PageRank-based proximity tracking method~\cite{DBLP:conf/sdm/TongPYF08} and report the top-10 most similar proteins to the query protein YDR377W at two timestamps, $t=25$ and $t=35$, in \name-Babu dynamic network dataset.
 As shown in Table~\ref{tb:dynamic_proximity_tracking}, the most similar protein to YDR377W is itself, and the ranking of following similar proteins changes at different timestamps for evolving structures.